Tangos United Methodist Church: Programs and services

-Present Condition
+Notable events

-2009 Fire
+2009 fire

 On August 3, 2009, a fire started in the main sanctuary of the church.
 It quickly spread to other parts of the church.
 Damage included exposure of wooden and steel structural members, burnt concrete walls, collapsed G.I. roofing, shattered stained glasses, and breakage of the concrete spire.
 The damage caused by the fire cost approximately 12 million pesos.

-The church is currently undergoing reconstruction.
-The reconstructed church will be finished in 2020.
-The Church Rebuilt Program was launched in 2011 to raise funds for rebuilding.
-The aim was to raise four million Pesos each year.
+The church has since been rebuilt.

 Marker from the National Historical Institute

-The marker of The United Methodist Church (Tangos, Navotas) was installed on May 5, 1985, at Navotas, Metro Manila.
+The marker of The United Methodist Church in Tangos, Navotas, was installed on May 5, 1985, in Navotas.
+Metro Manila.
 It was installed by the National Historical Institute.

+Female bishops

+In November 2022, Bishop Ruby-Nell M. Estrella was elected a bishop in The United Methodist Church.
+She began her ministry in 1987 when she volunteered as church secretary at Tangos UMC and was later ordained as a deacon there.